Heroblack1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Name: ls

+bal_variables
 Value: rm *
 README.md-Create a script that prints hello user, where user is the current Linux user.
 3-paths-Create a script that counts the number of directories in the PATH.
+4-global_variables-Create a script that lists environment variables.